 Your pregnant celebrity style icon: "Jessica Alba!
 She always looks so put together but also like she is embracing her pregnancy and what is happening to her body.
 She isn't trying to hide the bump."

 To avoid shrinking that chic midi-dress you’ve been living in the last few months, wash your maternity pieces on the gentle cycle with cold water.
 This LG TWINWash bundle has all the settings you need to easily care for your wardrobe.
-Equipped with a high-capacity front loader washing machine and the SideKick pedestal washer ideal for small loads that are a big deal and can’t wait, when the spills and stains come, we guarantee this will become your favorite household item...especially when it’s time to rewash that one stuffed animal over and over!
+Equipped with a high-capacity front loader washing machine and the SideKick pedestal washer for small loads that can’t wait, we guarantee this will become your favorite household item...especially when it’s time to rewash that one stuffed animal over and over!

 A signature look: "Belted kimonos for day or night.
 They're basically like socially acceptable robes!"